 Care of the succulent plant Aloe maculata or Soap aloe |

 The genus Aloe is included in the subfamily Asphodeloideae (family Xanthorrhoeaceae), which comprises about 500 species of succulent plants native to Africa, Madagascar and the Middle East.
-Some species are: Aloe maculata, Aloe juvenna, Aloe ferox, Aloe ciliaris, Aloe barberae, Aloe aristata, Aloe arborescens, Aloe aculeata, Aloe variegata, Aloe striata, Aloe vera, Aloe x spinosissima, Aloe mitriformis, Aloe marlothii, Aloe plicatilis, Aloe thraskii, Aloe tenuior, Aloe suprafoliata, Aloe esculenta.
+Some species are: Aloe maculata, Aloe x caesia, Aloe pluridens, Aloe juvenna, Aloe ferox, Aloe ciliaris, Aloe x delaetii, Aloe barberae, Aloe aristata, Aloe arborescens, Aloe aculeata, Aloe variegata, Aloe striata, Aloe vera, Aloe x spinosissima, Aloe mitriformis, Aloe marlothii, Aloe plicatilis, Aloe thraskii, Aloe tenuior, Aloe suprafoliata, Aloe esculenta.
 Common names: Zebra aloe, Soap aloe.
 This species is native to southern Africa.
-They are small succulent plants up to 30 cm (11.8") high with rosette leaves, bluish green (reddish if it gets a lot of sun) with white spots and 20 cm (7.87") long; they have brown spines on the margins.
+It is a small succulent plant up to 30 cm (11.8") high with rosette leaves, bluish green (reddish if it gets a lot of sun) with white spots and 20 cm (7.87") long; they have brown spines on the margins.
 The flowers appear in branched terminal inflorescences and are reddish orange in color.
-They bloom from mid-winter to early spring.
-Soap aloe is used to form groups, in borders, in rockeries and in pots; in the latter case they will not grow much because they have a great root development.
-They are ideal for Mediterranean coastal gardens.
+It blooms from mid-winter to early spring.
+Soap aloe is used to form groups, in borders, in rockeries and in pots; in the latter case it will not grow much because it has a great root development.
+It is ideal for Mediterranean coastal gardens.
 The ideal exposure is semi-shady and cold below 5 ºC (41 ºF) does not suit them.
 Soil can be a 1/3 mix of light garden substrate, 1/3 coarse siliceous sand and 1/3 peat with leaf mulch.
 Water in a moderate way since they resist drought well; slightly increase the watering in summer but always wait for the soil to dry before adding more water.
 Zebra aloe does not need pruning or fertilization.
 Aloe maculata is a plant resistant to the usual pests and diseases.
 The best form of propagation is from the shoots that the plant itself produces at its base. |

 Images of the succulent plant Aloe maculata or Soap aloe |